vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/_index.md

 ---
 title: "Consulting Around Design Systems"
-description:  "Wrap your head around the complexities involved in working with design systems, so that we can all be better together."
+description:  "Understand the complexities involved in working with design systems, so that you can navigate common challenges and make good decisions."
 duration: 45
 experience: Beginner
 layout: intro